Hockey Penalties the Casual Fan Needs to Know

 Minor Penalties

-A minor penalty is the lowest severity penalty and lasts for two minutes.
+A minor penalty is the lowest severity and lasts for two minutes.
 During a minor penalty, the offending player is sent to sit in the penalty box for two minutes without a replacement or until the opposing team scores a goal.
 In some cases, if an offense is serious enough to warrant more than a two-minute penalty but not to be considered a major penalty, officials may call a double-minor penalty.
 This type lasts for four minutes.

 Some offenses that can lead to a minor penalty include cross-checking, elbowing, high-sticking, holding, and unsportsmanlike conduct.